ephrinaw/VirtualBox/README.md

 # VirtualBox
 The purpose of this assignment is to get an overview of "VirtualBox Tool" for creating virtual machines, cloning and taking snapshots.
 ## Materials
-Oracle VM VirtualBox
+Oracle VM VirtualBox,
-Ubuntu Server Image:
+Ubuntu Server Image and
 Virtual Box Official Documentation:
 ## Step-by-step guide:
 Set up Virtual Box in your personal device.
 You may also do it on top of a virtual machine in Vcommander.